A Complete Guide to Transmission and Distribution Utility Charges

 At Choose Texas Power, we aim to provide consistent, reliable information about energy plans.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read about how we make money to learn more.

-Transmission and distribution utility (TDU) charges are the monthly fees your utility company collects for delivering electricity.
-Every consumer pays these fees in Texas’ deregulated market, regardless of which retail electricity provider they choose or where they live.
-TDU fees vary by utility and are updated twice a year—on March 1 and September 1—to reflect the current cost of operating the power grid.
+Transmission and distribution utility (TDU) charges are monthly fees collected by your utility company for delivering electricity to your home or business.
+Every customer in Texas’ deregulated market pays these fees, regardless of which retail electricity provider they choose.
+TDU fees vary by utility and update twice a year—on March 1 and September 1—to reflect the current cost of operating the power grid.

 Who determines TDU delivery fees?